seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### FC-EUROPE11

 - 11. [Former Countries, Europe, note 11] The Kingdom of Serbia ceased to exist on 1918, December 21st, when the Kingdom of Yugoslavia was formed, and immediately succeeded the Kingdom of Serbia.

 ---

-###### FC-NORTHAMERICA1

-- 1. [Former Countries, North America, note 1] Ceased to exist on 1865, May 5th, after the Union won the civil war.
-Personally, I never supported the Confederacy, and this repository was created, since it was part of the original dataset, and it is historical.

----